anmar36a/Data-Analysis/README.md

 # Data-Analysis

-Different notebooks that I've made analyzing public datasets.
+Different notebooks that I have made analyzing public datasets.